HIGH-PRESSURE processing Packaging indicators

-Lower the risk and cost of your HPP supply chain
+Lower the risk & cost of your HPP supply chain

 Consumers want products that have natural ingredients and avoid preservatives and heat pasteurization.
-To address safety and shelf life, brands are moving to high pressure processing (HPP Processing), typically exposing the package to 87,000 psi for 3 minutes.
-The FDA is requiring all HPP-related brands to have FSMA (Food Safety Modernization Act) plans in place by the fall of 2017.
+To address safety and shelf life, brands are moving to High-Pressure Processing (HPP), typically exposing the package to 87,000 psi for 3 minutes.
+The FDA required all HPP-related brands to have FSMA (Food Safety Modernization Act) plans in place by the fall of 2017.

-To assist with the monitoring and auditing of the process, CTI developed a high pressure indicator that appears on the package at 87,000 PSI to confirm a product has been subjected to HPP according to specifications.
+To assist with the monitoring and auditing of the process, CTI developed a high pressure indicator that changes color on the package at 87,000 PSI to confirm a product has been subjected to HPP according to specifications.
 Watch this video overview of this industry-first technology: